StrayedCats/CoRE.SIM/docs/Components/ROS2/ROS2ForUnity/index.md

 In order for the message package to be used in *Unity*, its `*.dll` and `*.so` libraries must be generated using `R2FU`.

 !!! tip "Custom message"
-    If you want to generate a custom message to allow it to be used in *AWSIM* please read [this tutorial](../AddACustomROS2Message/).
+    If you want to generate a custom message to allow it to be used in *CoRE.SIM* please read [this tutorial](../AddACustomROS2Message/).

 ## Use of generated messages in *Unity*
 Each message type is composed of other types - which can also be a complex type.